ChristopherWilks/snaptron/docs/source/index.rst

 --------------- ---------------------------------------------------------------- ------------ ----------------------------------------------- ------------------
 Region          chromosome based coordinates range (1-based); HUGO gene name     1            chr(1-22,X,Y,M):1-size of chromosome; gene_name chr21:1-500; CD99
 Filter          range over summary statistic column values                       1 or more    column_name(>:,<:,:)number (integer or float)   coverage_avg>:10
-Sample Metadata is-equal-to/contains text (keywords) search over sample metadata 1 or more    fieldname:keyword                               description:cortex
+Sample Metadata keyword and numeric range search over sample metadata            1 or more    fieldname(>:,<:,:)keyword                       description:cortex; SMRIN>:8
 Snaptron IDs    one or more snaptron_ids                                         1 or more    ids=\d+[,\d+]*                                  ids=5,7,8
 Sample IDs      one or more sample_ids                                           1 or more    ids=\d+[,\d+]*                                  ids=20,40,100
 =============== ================================================================ ============ =============================================== ==================